jsj2008/webcrawler-ios/README.md

 The app will search for the given term on a given web page and all hyperlinks that are reachable from it.
 The breadth search will be used.

+Only built-in frameworks from iOS SDK will be used.

 Its GUI has a single input screen that contains :